Parcs Project

 Can I switch my permit location during renewals?

 No. Renewals are only for your current parking permit.
-Location changes can be made during the general sales period.
-The general sales period will be announced at a later date.
+Location changes can be made during the general sales starting on Monday, July 7, 2025.

 Monthly Group Bike Ride and Class